 A clinical study in 2009 evaluated its use for treating PMS symptoms.
 Researchers found that taking 40 mg tablets, 3 times per day reduced the severity of both physical and psychological symptoms in the students studied.

 How to use: Follow the manufacturer’s instructions for dosage.
 Start with the lowest recommended dose and take for about 10 to 14 days from mid-cycle until a day or two after your period.

 Safety: This herb can have serious interactions with medications you’re taking.
 Talk to your doctor if you have any questions or concerns.
 Don’t take ginkgo biloba if you’ve ever had a seizure.
 You should also talk to your doctor before taking a ginkgo biloba supplement if you also take blood thinners, such as aspirin or warfarin, or have diabetes.

 Many consider St. John’s wort to be an herbal alternative to prescription antidepressants.
 It affects both serotonin and norepinephrine, two neurotransmitters that affect your mood and that are typically targeted in traditional antidepressants.

 Although St. John’s wort is better known for treating depression, it’s one of the most thoroughly studied medicinal herbs, with several studies pointing to its effectiveness in treating PMS symptoms.
-For example, a 2010 study found that it improved both physical and emotional symptoms, particularly depression and anxiety.
+For example, a found that it improved both physical and emotional symptoms, particularly depression and anxiety.

 How to use: Dosage recommendations vary significantly depending on the manufacturer.
 You should follow their recommendations, but it’s advised not to take this herb longer than 6 weeks.